Are Your Eyes Burning?

 What Is Dry Eye Syndrome?

-Dry eye syndrome (DES) is a common condition that occurs when your tears aren’t able to provide adequate lubrication for your eyes.
+Dry eye syndrome (DES) is a common condition that presents itself with dry eye symptoms.
+These occur when your tears aren’t able to provide adequate lubrication for your eyes.
 Tears can be inadequate for many reasons.
 For example, DES syndrome may occur if you don’t produce enough tears, or if you produce poor-quality tears.
 This tear deficiency leads to inflammation and damage of the eye’s surface.

 9 Dry Eye Symptoms

 Dry eyes can be caused by aging, menopause, certain medical conditions like thyroid disorders, certain medications, poor ocular hygiene and other factors.
 The signs and symptoms vary greatly and usually affect both eyes.
-The symptoms of dry eye syndrome are as follows:
+Dry eye symptoms e are as follows:

 - A stinging, burning or scratchy sensation in your eyes